Future of Pikes Peak Cog Railway is uncertain

 The Gazette reports the Pikes Peak Cog Railway, which takes riders up to see breathtaking views from the summit of Pikes Peak, has drawn tourists to the area for more than a century.

-Broadmoor hotel President and CEO Jack Damioli said Tuesday that the railway will not reopen this spring and could remain closed for up to three years while its owner determines its fate.
+Broadmoor hotel President and CEO Jack Damioli said Tuesday the railway will not reopen this spring and could remain closed for up to three years while its owner determines its fate.

-Damioli says possible options include a complete closure or a complete rebuild or replacement of the engines, cars, track and potentially the depot.
+Damioli said possible options include a complete closure or a complete rebuild or replacement of the engines, cars, track and potentially the depot.